-Designation of these two centers would support Goal 4.2 of this plan by encouraging commercial and industrial development that would provide goods, services and employment opportunities located in appropriate areas and reinforcing historical development patterns.
-Designation would also support Goal 4.3 by helping maintain the rural character of the town.
-Designation would help improve the ability of these historic villages to attract residents and businesses, enhance their livability and unique sense of place and expand access to employment, housing, education and other public services.
-These villages would also promote healthy, safe and walkable centers for people of all ages and incomes and reduce the combined costs of housing and transportation.
+Maintaining designation of these two centers supports Goal 4.2 of this plan by encouraging commercial and industrial development to provide goods, services and employment opportunities located in appropriate areas and reinforcing historical development patterns.
+Designation also supports Goal 4.3 by helping maintain the rural character of the town.
+Designation helps improve the ability of these historic villages to attract residents and businesses, enhance their livability and unique sense of place and expand access to employment, housing, education and other public services.
+These villages promote healthy, safe and walkable centers for people of all ages and incomes and reduce the combined costs of housing and transportation.